nathangrotticelli/laptop/README.md

 * The Silver Searcher for finding things in files
 * Tmux for saving project state and switching between projects
 * Watch for periodically executing a program and displaying the output
+* Node.js and Common Libs like Express, Mongoose

 It should take less than 15 minutes to install (depends on your machine).